automenta/hypernars2/1_Architecture.md

 ### 1.4.
 The Layered Cognitive Architecture
 The system's capabilities are organized into a three-tiered hierarchy of **Cognitive Functions**.
 This layered model provides a clear separation of concerns, from high-speed reflexive processing to resource-intensive metacognition.

 This architecture is formally defined in MeTTa.
 The system can load this definition to reason about its own cognitive structure.
-The authoritative definition is in the central [**Data Model**](./2_Data_Model.md).
+The authoritative definition is in [`spec/02_architecture.metta`](./spec/02_architecture.metta).

 Communication between these layers is handled implicitly by reading and writing atoms to the shared Memory space.
 The diagram below illustrates this flow of control and information.